lp190/Data_Cleaning/README.md

 Moin,

 Welcome to my data cleaning projects.
-I have started data cleaning data in my free time and looking forward to make this my new hobby.
+I have started data cleaning in my free time and looking forward to make this my new hobby.
 Mal schauen!

 Here, I draw from Rachael Tatman's project in Kaggle.
 The link is given below: